Recent searches (0)

 This abundant shorebird is fairly light, weighing around 0.04-0.08 lb (0.018-0.036 kg).

-No specific terms have been allocated to the members of Calidris mauri on the basis of their gender.
+No specific terms have been allocated to the members of Calidris mauri based on their gender.
 The males are referred to as male western sandpipers while the females are known as female western sandpipers.

 Since no specific name has been allocated to a western baby sandpiper, it can be referred to by the generic name for a baby bird, a chick.